Room 313

 “With tax it comes to $6.66”

-Sarah paid for the book and headed for the door.
-As she stepped out of the quaint little shop, clutching the ancient tome she had just purchased, she again felt a strange tingling up and down her spine.
-The book seemed to vibrate faintly in her hands, as if whispering secrets to her fingerprints.
-With each step she took, the world around her began to warp and shift.
-Colors bled together, and the familiar sounds of the bustling city became a discordant racket.
-Panic gripped her heart as the familiar streets she knew so well looked strange.
-Shaken, Sarah headed back to the campus quad where she thought things would be calmer.
-But before she got there her thought were interrupted by a ragged busker strumming an out-of-tune guitar.
-He began to sing:
+Sarah paid for the book and when she picked it up she again felt a strange tingling in her fingers.
+It seemed to faintly vibrate, as if trying to communicate to her through her fingerprints.
+Stepping outside, the world around her had began to warp and shift; colors bled together and the familiar sounds of the bustling U District had now become cacaphony.
+A sense of unease gripped her.
+Once-familiar streets had now turned strange.
+Shaken, Sarah headed back to the campus quad, normally a serene place, now a spot where she thought things might be calmer.
+But when she got to it she was greeted by a raggedy busker strumming an out-of-tune guitar.

 Every street corner a symphony of LOUD

-Sarah slowed, her grip tightening on the book.
-The book was vibrating in sympathy with the sound of the busker’s guitar—each discordant strum sent a tremor through the leather cover.
+Sarah slowed, her grip tightening on the book, which was now vibrating in sympathy with the sound of the busker’s guitar.
+Each strum sent a tremor through the book.

-The disheveled troubadour was looking right at her and Sarah felt his next lines were meant for her and no one else:
+The troubadour was looking right at her, his next lines were meant for her and no one else:

-The book in Sarah’s hands was really humming now and the runes on the cover began to glow a deep red.
-Reaching the usually tranquil quad, typically a picturesque scene of students lounging on the grass or strolling between classes, she saw it transformed into something slightly unsettling, trees seemed to be hunched over; twisted limbs reaching out in every direction; air suffused with an inexplicable tension; the sound of leaves rustling seemed to be sinister whispers.
+The book in Sarah’s hands was really humming now.
+The runes on the cover had begun to glow a deep red.
+The usually tranquil quad, had been transformed into something unsettling.
+The trees seemed to be hunched over with twisted limbs reaching out in her direction.
+The air, suffused with an inexplicable tension, the sound of rustling leaves had become sinister whispers.

-The shrubbery lining the edges of the square appeared to come alive with subtle gyrations as if possessed by some demonic force.
-Sarah set the book down and the scene immediately returned to normal: the busker gone, the crows back on their branches, the vegetation once again benign.
-When she touched the book with the tip of her boot nothing happened, but when she touched it with her fingers, the red glow returned to the letters. “
+Crows, perching above in the trees lining the quad, had erupted into grating cawing as they took wing.
+Black forms with eyes gleaming, malevolent intelligence, sharp beaks in malicious grins.
+As they circled above her menacing shadows swirled below.
+Shrubbery, lining the edges of the square, began to gyrate as if possessed by some demonic force.
+Sarah, unnerved, dropped the book and immediately the scene returned to normal: busker gone, crows contently perched on branches, the vegetation once again benign.
+When she touched the book with the tip of her boot nothing happened but when she touched it with her fingers, the red glow returned to the letters on the cover.
+She dug a pair of gloves out of her bag and put them on.
+Picking up the book again, the book and the world remained normal.

-She closed the blinds.
-Laying her bare hands on the book with its mysterious symbols she closed her eyes and began to concentrate.
+After closing the blinds, Sarah placed her bare hands on the book and its mysterious symbols began to glow.
+She shut her eyes and began to concentrate.
 At first, there was only silence.
-But then a coldness seeped through the room and the atmosphere grew heavy.
+But then a chill filled the room and the air grew heavy.
 Sarah opened her eyes.
 All of the room’s straight lines were warped and distorted, increasing her sense of unease.
-A figure materialized before her—a young woman with hollow eyes and a ghostly aura.
-She somehow knew that it was Eliza, the woman who had once lived in this room.
-Through whispers and gestures, the spectre conveyed her anguish to Sarah; “Help me,” she said, “Recite the spell.
-Free me from this curse.”
+Slowly a figure materialized before her—a young woman with hollow eyes and a ghostly aura.
+Sarah somehow knew that it was Eliza, the woman who had once lived in this room.
+Through whispers and gestures, the spectre conveyed her anguish to Sarah:

-Sarah’s heart filled with empathy for the tormented spirit.
-She decided to help Eliza find solace and release her from the shackles of the curse that had bound her to Room 313.
+Sarah’s heart was stirred with empathy for the tormented spirit.
+She would help Eliza find solace and release from the shackles of the curse that had bound her to Room 313.
 Sarah read the spell aloud:

 In the realms where shadows glean,